tthoeye/tthoeye.github.io/about.md

 bodyClass: page-about
 ---

-# What we do
+# What we do and why it matters

 Across Europe, cities and communities face similar challenges: how to use energy more efficiently, reduce pollution, improve public services and adapt to climate change.

-LDT4SSC, short for Local Digital Twins for Smart Sustainable Cities, brings cities together to share digital tools that help tackle these problems.
-These tools, called **Local Digital Twins**, are like digital copies of real places.
-They use data and Artificial Intelligence (AI) to help local governments make better decisions.
-For example, by predicting traffic, improving waste collection or planning green spaces.
+LDT4SSC — short for Local Digital Twins for Smart Sustainable Cities — helps cities meet these challenges by sharing powerful digital tools called Local Digital Twins.
+Think of them as digital copies of real places.
+They use data and Artificial Intelligence (AI) to help local governments make smarter, faster decisions — for example, predicting traffic, planning green spaces or improving waste collection.
-We connect existing digital platforms across Europe and support local teams to develop **real-life pilot projects** using open technology.
-These pilots show how digital twins can work in the real world and help cities learn from each other.
-Together with partners from governments, research and tech, we’re building a strong European network where cities — big and small — can access the tools, knowledge and support they need for a smarter, more sustainable future.
-This project is funded by the **Digital Europe Programme** and supports the EU’s goal of a digital, green and inclusive society.

-# What we focus on

-**Smart AI solutions**<br>
-We support cities and communities in creating practical AI tools that solve real community problems, from predicting energy use to improving public transport.<br>
-**Connecting digital tools across Europe**<br>
-We help local digital twins work together by using common standards and shared data.
-This makes it easier for cities to learn from each other and scale up what works.<br>
-**Fair and sustainable innovation**<br>
-We promote open, ethical technology that supports local economies, protects citizens' rights, and aligns with Europe’s digital and green goals.<br>

-# What we do and why it matters

-1. Linking existing digital twins across Europe
+**Linking digital twins across Europe**

-We’re connecting the digital tools cities and communities already use - like traffic monitors, energy trackers or environmental sensors - into one shared European network.
-This makes it easier to collaborate, reuse tools and help smaller communities get on board.
+We connect the tools cities already use — like traffic monitors, energy trackers or environmental sensors — into a shared European network.
+This makes it easier to collaborate, reuse solutions and give smaller communities access to cutting-edge technology.

-2. Testing smart solutions in the real world
+**Testing smart solutions in the real world**

-Through hands-on pilot projects, we support cities to build practical services using AI and local digital twins.
-These pilots aim to improve daily life, from better planning and faster services to smarter decision-making.
+Through pilot projects, we support local teams to develop and test AI-driven services.
+These real-life pilots improve everyday life by making public services faster, decision-making smarter and cities more sustainable.

-3. Expanding Europe’s toolbox with AI innovation
+**Expanding Europe’s toolbox with AI innovation**

-We’re adding new AI-powered tools to the existing EU Local Digital Twin Toolbox -like simulation models, prediction tools and self-organising systems- to help cities tackle challenges more quickly and flexibly.
+We are enriching the EU’s Local Digital Twin Toolbox with new AI-powered tools — from prediction models to self-organising systems — so cities can respond to challenges more quickly and effectively.

-# Why it matters for Europe’s digital future
+# Why it matters for Europe’s future

-Europe’s digital growth is being held back by high costs, complex rules and scattered expertise.
-LDT4SSC helps overcome these barriers by:
+Europe’s digital transformation is often slowed down by high costs, complex rules and scattered expertise.
+LDT4SSC helps break down these barriers by:

-* Bringing cities together to share needs and solutions
+- Bringing cities together to share solutions.

-* Encouraging ethical, people-centred AI
+- Supporting open, ethical, people-centred technology.

-* Supporting open technology and fair digital markets
+- Creating fair digital markets with open standards.

-* Working with the European Digital Infrastructure Consortium (EDIC) to create strong, connected systems across borders
+- Working with the European Digital Infrastructure Consortium (EDIC) to build strong, connected systems across borders.

-We’re proud to support the Digital Europe Programme in building a more inclusive, innovative and sustainable digital society.
+This project is funded by the Digital Europe Programme and directly supports the EU’s vision of a digital, green and inclusive society.

 # Who works with us